scarydemon2/scarydemon2.github.io/index.md

 - Investigated various base models and compared their features.
 - Trained domain-specific LLMs using diffe

+### Project 3: MLM continue pretraining on  decoder-only architecture

-### project 3: Counterfeit Brand Titles Detection System
+### project 4: Counterfeit Brand Titles Detection System
 - Performed a comprehensive problem analysis and proposed a modular system architecture to decouple and solve various challenges.
-- Employed traditional algorithms, including edit distance, minimum window substring, and recursive algorithm combined with the
-CV2 library to calculate
+- Employed traditional algorithms, including edit distance, minimum window substring, and recursive algorithm combined with the CV2 library to calculate

 ## Contact Information